reginaldford/sms/readme.md

 - [x] Turing completeness.
 Store variables, run inequality tests, loops, if-statements.
 Note that, though the control flow is there, many library functions are missing.
 - [x] Recursive function calls.
 - [x] Local variables store an array index to their location in the stack frame.
 This is much faster than binary search.
 - [x] The maximum capacity for strings, arrays, and contexts is remarkably high.
-Generally, if a collection item is too large to parse, it's because 1) The memory available at the time of execution is too low.
-2) You are parsing more than 4.29 billion elements/characaters or 3) You are legitimately reaching the max heap size of 1 terrabyte of memory for SMS (successfully using -m 1000000).
+Generally, if a collection item is too large to parse, it's because: 1) The memory available at the time of execution is too low.
+2) You are parsing more than 4.29 billion elements/characters or: 3) You are legitimately reaching the max heap size of 1 terrabyte of memory for SMS (successfully using -m 1000000).

 # PLANS:
 - [ ] Standard libraries: file, string, array, math, matrix, net, etc.